smhillin/intro_to_kubernetes/spinup_aws_k8_cluster.md

 kubectl get pods --all-namespaces
 `

-## Worker Nodes
+## Worker Node Initialization

 Run the commands below on all the worker nodes.

-### Step 1: Sign in as Root
+### Sign in as Root

 `
 sudo su
 `

-### Step 2: pass bridged IPv4 traffic to iptables` chains which is required by certain CNI networks
+### Pass bridged IPv4 traffic to iptables` chains which is required by certain CNI networks

 `
 sudo sysctl net.bridge.bridge-nf-call-iptables=1
 `

-### Step 3: Get the token that you copied from step 3 above and run in the new node
+### Get the token that you copied from step 3 above and run in the new node

 "sudo kubeadm join --token <token> <IP>:6443 --discovery-token-ca-cert-hash
 <hash>"